benjaminhoffman/web-performance-optimizations/caching.md

 - how do we take advantage of efficient revalidation (ie ETags)?
 The browser does all the work for us.
 It will automatically detect if a validation token has been previously specified, it appends the validation token to an outgoing request, and it updates the cache timestamps as necessary (based on the received response from the server).
 All you have to do as an engineer is ensure your server is providing the necessary ETag tokens.

-- **the combination of ETag, Cache-Control, and unique URLs (ie hashed URLs) allows you to deliver the best of all worlds: long-lived expiration times, control over where the response can be cached, and on-demand updates.**
+- the combination of ETag, Cache-Control, and unique URLs (ie hashed URLs) allows you to deliver the best of all worlds: long-lived expiration times, control over where the response can be cached, and on-demand updates.

+- reduce external resources: If you're calling an image, stylesheet, font, or other resource from a site that's not within your control, that resource if subject to the caching settings (if any) from the server that the external resource resides on.
+Thus, whenever possible, call these resources from your own site, so they can be served using your own caching layer.

 # Best practices
+- determine an optimal cache lifetime for each resource
 - use consistent URLs (note URLs are case sensitive)
 - ensure the server provides a validation token (ETag)
 - identify which resources can be cached by intermediaries (private vs public)
-- determine an optimal cache lifetime for each resource
-- determine the best cache hierarchy for your site
 - minimize churn through file chunking
-- reduce external resources: If you're calling an image, stylesheet, font, or other resource from a site that's not within your control, that resource if subject to the caching settings (if any) from the server that the external resource resides on.
-Thus, whenever possible, call these resources from your own site, so they can be served using your own caching layer.

 # Wordpress
 Many websites are run on Wordpress.
 Below is a list of Wordpress-specific recommendations and plugins.